 The U.S. Environmental Protection Agency (EPA) and the U.S. Department of Transportation (USDOT) issued the final rule for CAAA conformity on November 24, 1993 (40 CFR Parts 51 and 93), which included rules for regional emissions analyses of transportation improvement programs (TIPs) and transportation plans in the interim period before approval of a revised State Implementation Plan (SIP).
-The SIP documents how the State will comply with the federal Clean Air Act.
-The State of Oregon's Environmental Quality Commission adopted Criteria and Procedures for Determining Conformity to State or Federal Implementation Plans of
+The State of Oregon's Environmental Quality Commission adopted Criteria and Procedures for Determining Conformity to State or Federal Implementation Plans